emintz/ArduinoLib/RTOSAid/README.md

 ## Overview

 A mutex can be in one of two states: unlocked and locked.
-Any task can attempt to lock the mutex, with two possible results:
+When the mutex is locked, a single task owns the lock, and is the only task that should unlock it.
+Any task can attempt to lock the mutex no matter its state, with two possible results:

 If the mutex is currently unlocked, the attempt succeeds.
 The requesting task acquires the lock and keeps running.
-When the task no longer needs to hold the lock, it must surrender it by unlocking the mutex.
+When the task no longer needs to hold the lock, the task that holds it must unlock the mutex to allow other tasks that have requested the lock (if any) to run.

 If, on the other hand, a task attempts to lock a mutex that is already locked, it blocks until the holding task releases the lock.